 Central Texas Retirement Communities

 As the third most populated city in Texas, Dallas offers a wide range of recreation that are sure to keep residents busy.
-Lewisville Lake and Lake Grapevine beckon to boating and outdoor enthusiasts.
+Lewisville Lake and Lake Grapevine beckon to boating and nature enthusiasts.
 North Texas is also home to exciting events such as the State Fair of Texas and the Cotton Bowl.
 Locals can soak up natural beauty at the Dallas Arboretum and Botanical Garden or take a stroll back in time at the Will Rogers Memorial Center.

 The cost of living in Dallas is slightly above the national index.

 Though Austin is known for its musical history, Fort Worth has its own deep roots; live music venues in the city range from roadhouses to concert halls.
-Fort Worth is known for rodeos; Stockyards Championship Rodeo offers an authentic Western experience with bull riding, roping, barrel racing, and more.
+Fort Worth is known for its rodeos; Stockyards Championship Rodeo offers an authentic Western experience with bull riding, roping, barrel racing, and more.

 The cost of living in Fort Worth is slightly lower than the national index.
 Housing is the main factor in the cost of living difference.